AI Model Fine-Tuning - 45 minutes

 3 created_by: The author of the contribution, typically a GitHub username

-6 document: The source of your knowledge contribution, consisting of a repo URL pointing to the knowlege markdown files, and commit SHA that contains the specific files
+7 document: The source of your knowledge contribution, consisting of a repo URL pointing to the knowledge markdown files, and commit identifier for the specific commit that contains the files

-7 patterns: A list of glob patterns specifying the markdown files in your repository.
-Any glob pattern that starts with , such as .md, must be quoted due to YAML rules.
-For example, "*.md".
-In our case we have placed all the knowledge documents in the parasol-knoledge repository.
+8 patterns: A list of glob patterns specifying the markdown files in your repository that should be used during training.
+We have placed all the knowledge documents in the parasol-knowledge repository.

 3.3.
 Creating the Parasol Insurance Knowledge Base